Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 services the server should:

 * Implement QNAME minimization [@!RFC7816]
-* Honour a SOURCE PREFIX-LENGTH set to 0 in a query containing the EDNS(0) Client Subnet (ECS) option and not send an ECS option in upstream queries.
+* Honor a SOURCE PREFIX-LENGTH set to 0 in a query containing the EDNS(0) Client Subnet (ECS) option and not send an ECS option in upstream queries.

 Optimizations: